suzan-jamesono6og/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus solely on one task at a time to ensure the best results.
 Finally, use version control and documentation to keep your code organized and easy to maintain.
 With these tips, your coding skills will continue to grow and improve.

+# 2024-02-13
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write code that's readable and maintainable, not just clever.
+Remember that clarity trumps brevity.
+Always strive to modularize your codebase for better scalability and reusability.
+Optimize for tomorrow's understanding, not just today's efficiency.
+Lastly, automate testing to ensure your code works as expected and continues to work as it evolves."

+In essence, the art of programming isn't just about writing code; it's about crafting solutions that can be understood, extended, and debugged by humans— including yourself after a six-month break.